-If you’re a first-time snake owner and you want to keep a snake and learn something about the behavior of snakes, the Corn Snake is one of the easiest snakes to breed in captivity.
+If you’re a first-time snake owner and you want to keep a snake and learn something about the behavior of snakes, the Corn Snake is one of the easiest and most docile snakes to breed in captivity.
 It’s a snake where you stand a good chance of witnessing a pregnant snake giving birth.

 The Breeding Of Corn Snakes are dictated by the season

 After a cooling period for the snakes, they are warmed back to their optimum temperature.
 They start eating huge meals in preparation for breeding.
-The snakes are then introduced to one another, putting one corn snake into the cage of the other.
+The snakes are then introduced to one another, by putting one corn snake into the cage of the other.

 It can be that breeding will happen immediately.
 Leave the snakes together for at least a week to allow chances for mating.
-With a Corn snake pregnancy, there are some things you can do to make it more pleasant for your snake.
+With a corn snake pregnancy, there are some things you can do to make it more pleasant for your snake.